kubernetes-sigs/gateway-api/geps/gep-2643/index.md

 [Server Name Indication](https://datatracker.ietf.org/doc/html/rfc6066#section-3)
 attribute to match an `TLSRoute`.
 * The reverse proxy terminates the TLS negotiation on the `Gateway`.
-* The reverse proxy passes unencrypted request to one or more objects, i.e. `Service`, in the cluster based on `backendRefs` rules of the `TLSRoute`.
+* The reverse proxy passes unencrypted TCP packets to one or more objects, i.e. `Service`, in the cluster based on `backendRefs` rules of the `TLSRoute`.
+It is not valid to make any assumptions about the content of the traffic in this case, it MUST be treated as _only_ TCP traffic.

 In case the implementation does not support this TLSRoute termination, it MUST add the Listener status as: